Thomas J. Elpel's

 Plants of the Dogbane Family

-The herbs, shrubs and trees of the Dogbane family have opposite leaves (rarely alternate) and a milky, latex sap.
+The herbs, shrubs, and trees of the Dogbane family have opposite leaves (rarely alternate) and a milky, latex sap.
 Most are poisonous to some degree.
-The flowers are bisexual and regular, with 5 united sepals, 5 united petals forming a funnel and 5 stamens.
-Stamens attach at the base of the corolla and alternate with the petal lobes.
+The flowers are bisexual and regular, with 5 united sepals, 5 united petals, and 5 stamens.
+Stamens attach at the base of the petals, alternate with the lobes.
 The ovary is positioned wholly or mostly superior.
 It consists of 2 carpels, usually separate in North American genera, united only at the styles.
-Each carpel matures as a separate follicle, a pod-like dry fruit with a seam down one side.
+Each carpel matures as a separate follicle, a dry, pod-like fruit with a seam down one side.
 There are many seeds, often with a tuft of hair attached at one end.
 Some genera produce berries or capsules.

-Worldwide, there are 200 genera and 2,000 species, including 11 genera in North America, mostly in Florida.
-This family is closely related to the Milkweed Family.
+The traditional family included about 200 genera and 2,000 species, including 11 genera in North America, mostly in Florida.
 Periwinkle (Vinca) is often used in landscaping.
 The oleander (Nerium oleander) is grown as an ornamental (and toxic) shrub in warmer parts of our country.
 Oleander contains cardiac glycosides.
 Children have died after roasting hot dogs on the sticks.
+Taxonomists have reclassified the former Milkweed family as a subfamily of the Dogbanes, greatly expanding the size of the family.

 Key Words: Plants with opposite leaves and milky juice.
 Tubular flowers with parts in fives.